Yash-g2310/Research-AI-Agent/README.md

 ## How It Works
 1. The agent generates research questions from your topic using Gemini AI
 2. It searches DuckDuckGo for each question and collects the top results
-3. It scrapes the content from those pages
+3. It scrapes the content from those pages and stores in memory
+4. It combines all the memory
-4. It asks Gemini AI to summarize all the findings
+5. It asks Gemini AI to summarize all the findings

 ---